 Learn more about Boston College tuition and fees.

-For the most recent academic year available, 69% of mathematics & statistics bachelor's degrees went to men and 31% went to women.
+In the most recent graduating class, 60% of mathematics & statistics bachelor’s degrees went to men and 40% went to women.

 The following table and chart show the ethnic background for students who recently graduated from Boston College with a bachelor’s in mathematics & statistics.